lextoumbourou/notes/notes/reference/books/how-to-take-smart-notes.md

     * The slip-box
     * An editor
 * Workflow
-    * Any time you have an idea, add it to a notepad or some inbox that you will process later [[Fleeting Notes]].
+    * Any time you have an idea, add it to a notepad or some inbox that you will process later [Fleeting Notes](../../permanent/fleeting-notes.md).
-    * Use a reference management system like Zotero to handle citations, which can be linked to from your [[Reference Notes]].
+    * Use a reference management system like Zotero to handle citations, which can be linked to from your [Literature Notes](../../permanent/literature-notes.md).
         * Create a slipbox: either using sheets of paper "about the size of a postcard (Luhmann used the DIN A6 size, 148 x 105 mm or 5.83 x 4.13 inches)" or a program like [Zettelkasten](https://zettelkasten.de/the-archive/)
     * Use an editor, preferable that works with Zotero or your reference manager.